obintui10/terraform-multi-cloud-infra-demo/README.md

 └───────────────────────────────┘

 ## 📖 Learning Outcomes
 - Demonstrates multi‑cloud provisioning with Terraform.
 - Shows understanding of networking, security, and compute across providers.
 - Provides a recruiter‑ready portfolio project with clean structure and documentation.

+## 🔮 Future Work
+- Add variables.tf and outputs.tf for parameterization
+- Integrate Terraform modules for reusability
+- Expand with load balancers, storage, and monitoring
+- Add CI/CD pipeline for automated deployments
+- Extend to GCP for full tri‑cloud demo